prog4biol/pfb2019/README.md

 ### Functions

-Functions consist of lines of code that do something useful and that you want to run more than once.
+Functions consist of several lines of code that do something useful and that you want to run more than once.
 You also give that function a name so you can refer to it in your code.
 This avoids copying and pasting the code to many places in your script and makes your code easier to read.

 Let's see some examples.